Home » How To Tell If A Hermit Crab Is Pregnant

 5. The male faces the female so their stomachs touch before gripping the female with his large cheliped and rocking her back and forth.

-6. The male hermit crab’s penis releases spermatozoa into the female’s gonopores – tiny holes above the third set of legs.
+6. The male hermit crab’s penis releases spermatozoa into the female’s gonopores.
+These are tiny holes above the third set of legs.

-The encounter is over quickly, and neither hermit crab needs to leave its shell throughout mating.
+The encounter is over quickly, and neither hermit crab needs to leave its shell during mating.

 how to know if your hermit crab is pregnant